Our Students and Alumni

 Ali joined the Child Health Investment Partnership (CHIP) in 2007 as Director of Mental Health Services.
 Her background includes program management and service coordination for high-risk populations including homeless, incarcerated, low-income and GLBT persons.
 Prior to joining CHIP, Ali served as the Clinic Manager for Planned Parenthood of the Blue Ridge, a full service GYN clinic, and as a Program Coordinator for the YWCA’s Transitional Living Program.
 Since joining CHIP, she has built collaborative partnerships with area Mental Health providers; restructured Mental Health Services to include an evidence-based curriculum; instituted new methods of screening families for mental illness through the introduction of the Parenting Stress Index: Short Form, and implemented the use of the Center for Epidemiological Studies-Depression Screen for all CHIP enrolled families.

 Ali currently serves on the 0-3 Committee for Infant and Toddler Mental Health, the Roanoke Local Human Rights Committee, and the Mental Health Advisory Board for CHIP.
-She holds a B.A. in Sociology with a concentration in Social Work from Roanoke College, and she will complete her MPA at James Madison University's program at the Roanoke Higher Education Center in the summer of 2010.
+She holds a B.A. in Sociology with a concentration in Social Work from Roanoke College, and completed her MPA at James Madison University's program at the Roanoke Higher Education Center in the summer of 2010.